aimhubio/aimos/README.md

 # 🎬 Demos

-Check out live Aim demos NOW to see it in action.
+Check out live AimOS demos NOW to see it in action.

 <table>
     <tr>